Artificial Intelligence on the Rise

 Manual test execution can also benefit greatly from artificial intelligence when analyzing the results of previous or current executions.
 Areas of high risk or high defect detection potential are thus identified at an early stage.
 Based on the results, the scope and focus of further test executions can be planned more precisely, making the entire test process much more efficient.
 Time savings with higher quality are usually the result.
-AI is used in this application at perfecto.
+AI test is used in this application at perfecto.

 4. AI in automated test case execution